ihe-k/ihe-k/Central_Portfolio.md

 ### 7. Fire and Rescue Incident Statistics (YE December 2025)
 📁 [`Fire and Rescue Incident Statistics`](https://github.com/ihe-k/Publications/blob/main/Fire%20and%20Rescue%20Incident%20Statistics.md))
-> Network-based agent modeling, time-series data analysis, data normalisation and visualisation using Python, NetworkX, Matplotlib, Numpy, Scipy
+> Data aggregation and summarisation using SQL, R and MS Excel, Geographic mapping of incident locations using R
 > Relevance: Understanding how misinformation spreads differently between genders and the role of fact-checking in combating it in digital health communications
 ---